 It’s slim, small in size, with incredibly long tails that sweep the ground.
 Unlike the Phoenix, this bird has red earlobes and yellow skin and beak and white and red color patterns on its feathers.
 Interestingly, its tail can extend by one meter every year under the right conditions.

 17. Malay Chickens

 The Malay chicken is not your average backyard fowl.
 This world’s tallest chicken breed can stand up to 36 inches tall.

 At first glance, this chicken’s terrifying demeanor, protruding brows, slanted eyes, and muscular body can be intimidating.
 These birds are monogamous and originated from India, Indonesia, and Malaysia before coming to the west from 1830 to 1846.
 It has a hoarse and monotonous crow, short and hooked beaks, and large yellow scaly legs.

 You now don’t have to keep just one breed of chicken in your homestead.
 The good thing is, most of these breeds get along with each other, and you’ll be able to harvest much more colorful eggs from the flock.

 However, it would be best to consider factors like climate, egg production, temperament, egg color, or if it is a fancy breed before deciding to keep a breed.
-The good thing is, the eggs and the chicken come in various colors – no need of dyeing!
+The good thing is the eggs and the chicken come in various colors!

 You may also be interested in: